wavefrontHQ/docs/pages/doc/alerts_recipes.md

 summary: Queries for common alert scenarios
 ---

-The Wavefront team has found that customers use certain alerts frequently.
+The Wavefront Customer Success team has found that customers use certain alerts frequently.
 For example, customers want to alert on point rate drops or on between specific times.

 {% include note.html content="For improved legibility, we've included line breaks in some of the query examples." %}